v-exec/Visor/README.md

 [More information found here.](http://v-os.ca/visor)

-To those who wish to use _Visor_ in the web, without having to download the source and run it locally, [the most recent version is available here.](https://v-exec.github.io/Visor/)

 It runs locally, and requires a `.txt` file with proper syntax as slides content.

-The text file must contain `attributes` (information that defines the content), which can be formatted according to `rules` (simple .
+The text file must contain `attributes` (information that defines the content), which can be formatted according to `rules` (simple inline formatting syntax).

+To those who wish to use _Visor_ in the web, without having to download the source and run it locally, [it is hosted here.](https://v-exec.github.io/Visor/) No custom images can be used if _Visor_ is not hosted locally.

 ## Attributes & Formatting